akto-api-security/Documentation/getting-started/move-self-hosted-to-saas.md

-# Steps to move from Self Hosted to SaaS
+# Move from Self Hosted to SaaS

 ## **Introduction**